leonyuhanov/WOWPixelDriver/README.md

   * In reality your pixel layout may require a much lower drive speed.
 When starting out set this to 1(for 1Mhz) and ramp it up as you go
 * controllerMAC: The MAC Address of the Controller Modules "WIFI_STA"
   * You will be provided with the MAC address
-  * If you want ot use your own ESP8266 module you will need to identify its WIFI_STA address.
+  * If you want to use your own ESP8266 module you will need to identify its WIFI_STA address.
 Use [this code](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Utilities/GetControllerMAC.ino) it will print the MAC address to the serial console and halt
 * driverMAC: The MAC Address of the Driver modules "WIFI_STA"
   * You will be provided with the MAC address
 * maskMap: The pixel map array you created in the template file, you can simply paste the text from the pixel map template